HimbeerserverDE/multiserver_api/README.md

 ## Usage
 Install this mod on your minetest servers and enable mod channels on each server.
 You can now use the API in your own mods.
-**None of the methods will work if no players are connected to the minetest server.
-A fix is planned.**
-## Planned features
-* Fix dependence on connected player
-* Add register_on_* methods
-* Low priority: Stop using callback functions if a response is expected
 ## Methods
 > `multiserver.alert(msg)`
 ```